History of Philippine Airlines: Entry of San Miguel Corporation (2012–2014)

 Under San Miguel's management, PAL embarked on expanding its route network, involving both adding new and restoring previously terminated routes.
 In 2013, the airline announced its return to Abu Dhabi, Dammam and Riyadh, and launched new routes to Brisbane and Perth (via Darwin), as well as Doha and Jeddah.
-In 2013, PAL was removed from the EU aviation blacklist after three years of negotiations, and the carrier immediately announced its European plans.
-PAL subsequently launched flights between Manila and Heathrow to commence in November 2013, its first European destination in 15 years.
-The airline will expand its US service as they will open flights from Manila to New York via Vancouver.
+In July 2013, PAL was removed from the EU aviation blacklist, and the carrier immediately announced its European plans.
+On November 4, it launched flights to London, marking its return to Europe after fifteen years.
+After the United States Federal Aviation Administration (FAA) upgraded the Philippines' aviation safety rating to Category 1 in April 2014, PAL upgraded its US flights to the modern and fuel-efficient Boeing 777-300ER, replacing the aging 747-400.
+PAL retired its last 747-400 on September 1, 2014.

-In addition to its fleet modernization and route expansion, PAL announced plans to become an investor within the aviation industry following the San Miguel partial acquisition.
-In 2012, the airline entered into negotiations with Cayman Airways for a 50 percent equity share in the Caribbean-based airline.
+In addition to its fleet modernization and route expansion, PAL announced plans to become an investor within the aviation industry following San Miguel's partial acquisition.
+In November 2012, the airline entered into negotiations with Cayman Airways for a 50 percent equity share in the Caribbean-based airline.
 Under the deal, Cayman Airways will issue new preferred shares to PAL's majority shareholder, San Miguel Corporation.
 As part of the proposed scheme, Cayman Airways will use the fresh capital to acquire new aircraft which will then be leased out to Philippine Airlines under a wet lease agreement.
 The planes will be registered and domiciled in the Cayman Islands, and to be flown, operated and maintained completely by Cayman Airways.
-In 2013, PAL entered a joint venture with the Cambodian conglomerate Royal Group of Cambodia, headed by Kith Meng to launch a new incarnation Cambodia Airlines with a 49% share.
-The new airline was originally expected to commence operations by June 2013, however no services have been launched as of September.
+In April 2013, PAL entered a joint venture with the Cambodian conglomerate Royal Group of Cambodia, headed by Kith Meng to launch a new incarnation Cambodia Airlines with a 49% share.
+The new airline was originally expected to commence operations by June, however no services have been launched as of September.